RodPin/RN-BoilerPlate-Expo/README.md

 # RN-BoilerPlate

-Project to Help Creating a React-Native App with basic configurations
+Project to Help Creating a Expo React-Native App with basic configurations